futuregerald/owners_manual/README.md

 - I wear my heart on my sleeve but criticism drives me to do better
 - I believe that I can learn and accomplish anything
 - I'm bad at personal confrontations
+- I'm very positive!
+My default answer is "Yes" and I love shooting for the stars.

 ## How can you best work with me?